dcooney/react-npm-starter/README.md

 ## Compiling

-When your ready to [test the package for distrubution](https://github.com/dcooney/react-npm-starter/wiki/Testing), run `npm run build` to create a production version of the package to the `dist` directory.
+When your ready to [test the package for distrubution](https://github.com/dcooney/react-npm-starter/wiki/Testing), run `npm run build` to create a production version of the package with [Microbundle](https://github.com/developit/microbundle) to the `dist` directory.
 This will allow you to import the package into another project to begin testing the implementation.

-[Microbundle](https://github.com/developit/microbundle) is used for code bundling when running a `build`.

 &rarr; [Testing Wiki](https://github.com/dcooney/react-npm-starter/wiki/Testing)